caciviclab/odca-jekyll/README.md

 This site is deployed by a [scheduled CI task](https://circleci.com/gh/caciviclab/workflows/odca-jekyll) twice daily.
 It clones the [disclosure-backend-static][backend-static] repo and pulls in the finance data before doing a build.
+Merges to the master branch will also trigger a deploy.

 The site is hosted on [GitHub Pages](https://pages.github.com/).
 The deploy consists of a force push of the `_site` directory to the `gh-pages` branch done